magrathealabs/playbook/docs/4-engineering.md

 ### Style Guides

-We follow style guides to help us consistently write code.
+We follow style guides to help us write code consistently.
 This ensures that all team members use the same dialect when writing code, helping us to communicate with each other.